vfioexperte/wine_hardened_script/README.md

 click on the gui of remove hardened start.

 This is a beta version.
-You use one your risik.
+Use at your own risk.